 As part of our College in the High School program, we want students to recognize that they are BSU students.
-For this reason, we provide all students with a BSU student ID card.
+For this reason, students may request a BSU ID card online.
 This ID card will provide access to the A.C.
 Clark Library on the BSU campus, both in person and electronically.
 Students will be able to use the card to check out materials and access a number of academic journals online by using the bar code on their ID cards to log in to the system.